MicrosoftDocs/cross-device/project-rome-docs/includes/ios/notifications-dev-center-onboarding.md

 ### Register your app in Microsoft Windows Dev Center for cross-device experiences

-Next, register your app for the [cross-device experiences feature of the Microsoft Developer Dashboard](https://developer.microsoft.com/dashboard/crossplatform/web).
-This step is only required if you want to send commands (e.g. launch URIs, establishing messaging pipelines) to devices that are *not* Windows devices.
+This step is only required if you want to send commands (e.g. launch URIs) to devices that are *not* Windows devices.

+Register your app for the [cross-device experiences feature of the Microsoft Developer Dashboard](https://developer.microsoft.com/dashboard/crossplatform/web).
 This is a different procedure from MSA and AAD app registration above.
-The main goal for this process is to map the platform specific app identities with a cross-platform app identity that is recognized by Connected Devices Platform, and at the same time authorizes Microsoft Graph Notifications to send notifications using the native push notification services corresponding to each mobile platform.
-In this case, it enables Graph Notifications to send notifications to iOS app endpoints via APNS – Apple Push Notification Service.
+The main goal for this process is to map the platform specific app identities with a cross-platform app identity that is recognized by Connected Devices Platform.
+This step will also enable sending notifications using the native push notification services corresponding to the mobile platform(s) your app utilizes.
+For iOS, it enables notifications to be sent to iOS app endpoints via APNS – Apple Push Notification Service.

 Go to Dev Center Dashboard, navigate to Cross-Device Experiences from the left side navigation pane, and select configuring a new cross-device app.
 ![Dev Center Dashboard – Cross-Device Experiences](../../msgraph-notifications/media/dev_center_portal/dev_center_portal_1_overview.png)